Open-RPG/System-Reference-Document-5.1/12-magic-items-artifacts.md

 turn with control over a
  _sphere of annihilation_ , you
-can use an action to levitate it 10 feet plus a number of additional feet equal to 10 [x] your Intelligence modifier.
+can use an action to levitate it 10 feet plus a number of additional feet equal to 10 × your Intelligence modifier.

 #### Talisman of Ultimate Evil